HUMANOIDsafety TECHNICAL TALK

 Live Q&A included

-This session is designed for engineers responsible for system-level safety and architecture decisions:
+This session is aimed at engineers responsible for security architecture and system design:

 • Robotics Architect